Omsaib07/FLAM_Assignment/README.md

 [**https://drawing-app-vr4u.onrender.com**](https://drawing-app-vr4u.onrender.com)

+To use the room feature, simply add a room name to the URL.
+For example:

+* `.../room1`
+* `.../a-cool-drawing-space`

-*(Note: The server is on Render's free tier, so it may take up to 30 seconds to spin up if it hasn't been used in a while.)*
+*(Note: The server is on Render's free tier, so it may take 30-60 seconds to "wake up" if it's been idle.)*

 ---

-## 🧪 How to Test with Multiple Users
+## 🧪 How to Test

-1.  **Open the live link:** [https://drawing-app-vr4u.onrender.com](https://drawing-app-vr4u.onrender.com)
-2.  **Open the link again** in a second browser window (e.g., an Incognito window or a different browser).
+### 1. Multi-Room Feature

+1. Open `.../my-first-room` in your browser.
+2. Open `.../a-second-room` in a different (or incognito) browser window.
+3. Draw in **Room 1**.
+You will see your drawing and cursor.
+4. Observe **Room 2**.
+It will remain empty.
+The rooms are successfully isolated.

+### 2. Multi-User Feature (In the Same Room)

+1. Open `.../our-shared-room` in your browser.
+2. Open `.../our-shared-room` on your phone or in another incognito window.
-3. You should see both users in the "Online Users" list.
+3. You will now see **two users** in the "Online Users" list in both windows.
-4. Draw in one window and observe the real-time updates in the other.
+4. Draw in one window.
+The drawing will appear instantly in the other.
-5. Test the "Undo" and "Redo" buttons to see the global state sync.
+5. Click "Undo" or "Redo" in either window.
+The action will be global and sync across both clients.

 ---

+## ✨ Key Features

+* **Real-Time Sync:** Uses WebSockets (Socket.io) to broadcast drawing data instantly.
+* **Isolated Rooms:** All state (drawings, users, history) is namespaced by room, defined by the URL path.
+* **Mobile Touch Support:** Full drawing support for mobile and tablet devices.
+* **Global Undo/Redo:** A server-authoritative history stack allows any user in a room to undo/redo actions for everyone.
+* **Live Cursors:** See where other users in your room are pointing in real-time.
+* **Dynamic Toolbar:**
+    * Custom, resizable cursor that visually changes from a brush to an eraser.
+    * Color picker, stroke width slider, and active tool states.
+* **Hybrid Input Lock:** Prevents screen-scribbling bugs on hybrid devices by "locking" the input to either mouse *or* touch for the duration of a single stroke.
+* **Responsive UI:** The toolbar and user list adapt to different screen sizes, including split-screen.

+---

-## 🛠️ Local Setup & Running (Optional)
+## 🛠️ Local Setup & Running

-If you wish to run the project on your local machine:

 1.  **Clone the repository:**
     ```bash